 The majority of practices will not need to worry about VAT as the provision of medical services is exempt.
 However, income that is not 'in respect of protecting, maintaining and restoring the health of the individual' will be a standard rate of supply.

 For example, some private fees or service charges for use of rooms may be subject to VAT.
-A large practice will need to keep a record of this income because if it exceeds the VAT threshold (currently £81,000) the practice will need to register for VAT.
+A large practice will need to keep a record of this income because if it exceeds the VAT threshold (the threshold for VAT from 1 April 2017 is £85,000) the practice will need to register for VAT.

 VAT returns would need to be completed each quarter and submitted to HMRC.